jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 Many human systems aren't just multiplicative—they're self-reinforcing.
 Popular people attract more popularity simply because they're already popular.
 Algorithms that surface trending videos, products, or songs push content that is already successful.
 This kind of feedback loop—known as preferential attachment—naturally produces highly right-skewed, power-law distributions.

 When I first started plotting data—any kind of data—on user engagement, I was struck by how often these extreme right-skewed curves appeared.
 They looked like the chart below of [reviews per game on Steam](https://www.kaggle.com/datasets/andrewmvd/steam-reviews).
-Technically, both the reviews per game on Steam and the housing price data above are a mix of log-normal on the left, power-law on the right (I call it the [mullet](https://web.uvic.ca/~math-statistics/emeritus/wjreed/dPlN.3.pdf) of distributions).
+Technically, both the reviews per game on Steam and the housing price data above are a mix of [log-normal on the left, power-law on the right](https://web.uvic.ca/~math-statistics/emeritus/wjreed/dPlN.3.pdf) (I prefer to call it a [mullet distributions](https://www.urbandictionary.com/define.php?term=Business+in+front%2C+party+in+the+back)).
 Multiplicative effects dominate in one regime, preferential attachment in another.
 The Steam data is just more dominated by power-law than housing prices are, likely because of the strength of the popularity dynamics I described above.

 {{< steam-reviews id="steam" >}}